Message from the Chair

 Welcome to the Fresno State Department of Physical Therapy

 On behalf of the faculty, staff and students of the Department of Physical Therapy, welcome to our home page.
 We are very proud of our students, faculty and Doctor of Physical Therapy (DPT) program within the department.
 This is a very exciting time as you investigate the profession of Physical Therapy.
 Our Physical Therapy Program offers a progressive, professional Physical Therapy graduate education.
 Our mission is to prepare graduates to become competent adaptable, and compassionate Physical Therapy practitioners of the highest quality committed to life-long learning, self-development, and critical inquiry.
 We have a distinguished history of achieving our mission and serving the community.
 We offer a 3 year post-baccalaureate DPT degree for graduates entering the profession of physical therapy.
-We will continue offering our post-professional joint DPT program with the University of California, San Francisco until spring 2014, however this program is only for our alum holding an MPT degree.
 We do not have future plans to offer a transitional DPT (tDPT) for practicing clinicians.

 A student can complete a bachelor's degree in any field to apply to the entry-level DPT program.
-Please see or website for specific requirements for eligibility.
+Please see the prospective student website for specific requirements for eligibility.

 The Physical Therapy faculty members are an impressive group devoted to our students and the profession of Physical Therapy.
 Collectively, we are a professionally and personally diverse group with expertise in geriatrics, pediatrics, neurophysiology and neuro-rehab, orthopedics, manual therapy, anatomy, pharmacology, exercise science, biomechanics, gait, research methods, evidence-based practice and professional foundations.
 We have vast clinical expertise in all major areas of practice.
 The majority of faculty conducts research on an on-going basis and routinely present and publish work.
 Faculty members are highly visible and active in the American Physical Therapy Association and the community.
 The faculty are dedicated educators and highly accessible.
 In addition to the nine full-time physical therapist faculty members, many other professionals contribute to the Program including physicians, physical therapists, and other health care professionals.
 We are very fortunate to have a community that is supportive of this program achieving its mission with our students.